Survey

 would be useful to pre-test survey instruments, where the sample

-may also be argued that internet-based surveys are appropriate
+also be argued that internet-based surveys are appropriate when

-to those of internet users.
-For example, student populations with
+similar to those of internet users.
+For example, student

 Several

-surveys typically fail to reach the response rates of mail surveys.
-Research
+E-mail surveys typically fail to reach the response rates of

 - Confidentiality